Hampton University honors Dr. Martin Luther King, Jr. with march, program

 “We have to move forward but know where we came from and what we plan to do with that because we can't forget about the past for us to be progressive in the future,” Gambari said.

-Reverend Charity Michelle Fisher gave the keynote address.
-She is a 10th grade English teacher at I.C.
-Norcom High School.

-Rev. Fisher is currently pursuing a Doctor of Ministry Degree in the ACTS Preaching Program at Chicago Theological Seminary in Chicago, Illinois.
+Reverend Charity Michelle Fisher, who is the 10th grade English teacher at I.C.
+Norcom High School, gave the keynote address.
+She's pursuing a Doctor of Ministry Degree in the ACTS Preaching Program at Chicago Theological Seminary in Chicago, Illinois.